 To what extent does a species feel threatened – by other species or by Nature itself?

 Of course, although humanity may score highly on a genetic assessment, meaning that our position may be assured for the moment, it does not mean that we are at the top of the genetic scorecard.
-There may well be some species (for instance, insects) that in their relationship with their environment rate more highly than us and are therefore better suited for survival.

-For humanity, there are occasional, fleeting signs of a vulnerability which might take a number of forms: a pandemic, environmental change, over-population, self-engineered destruction (for example, through nuclear obliteration).
+For humanity, there are occasional, fleeting signs of a vulnerability which might take a number of forms: a pandemic, environmental change, overpopulation, self-engineered destruction (for example, through nuclear obliteration).
 But generally, we seem to be reasonably effective at limiting these threats.

 That may create weaknesses in the human edifice; it may give other species the opportunity to make ground upon us, even possibly to overtake us.